PlummersSoftwareLLC/HelloAssembly/README.md

 Crinkler requires the Windows SDK to be installed.
 Best (i.e. smallest) results have been achieved with version 10.0.20348.0 of the Windows 10 SDK.
 It, and other versions can be downloaded from the [Windows SDK archive page](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/) on the Microsoft website.

-After installing it, the build instructions for both applications are:
+After installing it, the build instructions for the applications that can be built using it are:

-- Current code in the Lasse directory:
+- Code in the Lasse directory:

   ```shell
   ml /c /coff LittleWindows.asm